-The Fiat 500 stayed in production from 1957 to 1975 and has gained a huge following across the world, so much so that in 2007 they re-introduced the model into Fiats line up and is still in production today all be it a revised new model all together.
+The Fiat 500 stayed in production from 1957 to 1975, and has gained a huge following across the world, so much so that in 2007 they re-introduced the model into Fiats line-up.
+It is still in production today, albeit a revised new model.

 - The first thing to look for if you are going to buy one of these little Fiats is corrosion.
 Check the whole body for signs of rot or indeed shoddy restoration for that matter.
-Inspect the front luggage compartment for corrosion and leaky batteries spilling acid that will corrode the cars metal work, also check the floor pan for signs of rust as leaky roofs will show up under the cars carpet.
+Inspect the front luggage compartment for corrosion and leaky batteries spilling acid that will corrode the cars metal work.
+Check the floor pan for signs of rust as leaky roofs will show up under the cars carpet.

-- Start the engine looking out for excessive exhaust smoke also check for oil leaks which can come from the sump or rocker cover gaskets, make sure you get good history with the car as regular oil changes and spark plug replacement means longevity.
+- Start the engine and look out for excessive exhaust smoke.
+Check for oil leaks which can come from the sump or rocker cover gaskets, make sure you get good history with the car as regular oil changes and spark plug replacement means longevity.
 The steering box and idle arm can wear so make sure no oil leaks are apparent and make sure the front kingpins have been regularly greased to prevent seizure.

-- As interiors are small it’s relatively easy to check for any signs of wear.
-Switch gear and trim parts is rare to find for early models so make sure everything is in its place.
-Lookout for leaky wheel cylinders when checking the brakes.
-Remember the gearbox will be non synchro so listen out for excessive noise and make sure it doesn’t jump out of gear.
+- As interiors are small, it’s relatively easy to check for any signs of wear.
+Switch gear and trim parts are rare to find for early models, so make sure everything is in its place.
+Look out for leaky wheel cylinders when checking the brakes.
+Remember the gearbox will be non synchro, so listen out for excessive noise and make sure it doesn’t jump out of gear.

 The current Fiat 500 model, in production since 2007, is one of the company’s best-selling models to date.
 It won European Car of the Year back in 2008.
 The model is so popular that you are not likely to spend a day on any road without seeing at least one of them!
 And wherever you are in the world, you will find at least one annual car event dedicated just to this car model only!